defog-ai/sql-eval/prompts/prompt_cot.md

 I was asked to generate a SQL query for this question: `{user_question}`

 {instruction_reflections}
-With this in mind, here is the SQL query that best answers the question `{user_question}`, and only references the appropriate tables and columns in the DDL statements:
+With this in mind, here is the SQL query that best answers the question while only using appropriate tables and columns from the DDL statements:
 ```sql